Europe shares sag as Ukraine woes, mixed updates weigh

 Russia declared Ukraine on the brink of civil war on Tuesday as Kiev said an "anti-terrorist operation" against pro-Moscow separatists was under way, with troops and armoured personnel carriers seen near a flashpoint eastern town.

-Germany's DAX index, seen as the most vulnerable to the crisis in Ukraine and sanctions against Russia, sank 1.8 percent, with Continental down 2.3 percent and Daimler down 3.4 percent.
+Germany's DAX index, seen as the most vulnerable to the crisis in Ukraine and sanctions against Russia, was down 1.3 percent, with Continental down 1.4 percent and Daimler down 2.6 percent.

+Savary added that European stock markets now needed firm evidence of a recovery in earnings to move higher, after making little headway during the first quarter.

-On Tuesday, a number of blue-chips posted business updates that fell short of analyst expectations.
+On Tuesday, several companies posted business updates that disappointed investors in some aspects.

-SABMiller, the world's second-largest brewer by sales and which has a large exposure to Africa, China and other emerging markets, posted a modest rise in full-year lager sales volumes, sending its shares down 2.3 percent.
+Brewing company SAB Miller fell 2.5 percent after a sales update that some analysts said failed to meet forecasts.

 French cosmetics group L'Oreal and Nestle both undershot market expectations with first-quarter sales, although they forecast a return to top-line growth in coming quarters.